Value Flows: Preliminaries

 Specifically, flow matching uses a time-dependent vector field $v: [0, 1] \times \R^d \to \R^d$ to construct a time-dependent diffeomorphic flow $\phi: [0, 1] \times \R^d \to \R^d$ ~\citep{lipman2023flow, lipman2024flow} that realizes the transformation from a single noise $\epsilon$ to a generative sample $\hat{x}$ by following the ODE

 The vector field $v$ \emph{generates} a time-dependent probability density path $p: [0, 1] \times \R^d \to \Delta(\R^d)$ if it satisfies the continuity equation~\citep{lipman2023flow}

 where $\text{div}(\cdot)$ denotes the divergence operator.
 Prior work has proposed various formulations for learning the vector field~\citep{lipman2023flow, liu2023flow, albergo2023building}.
-We adopt the simplest flow matching objectives, built upon optimal transport~\citep{liu2023flow}, called conditional flow matching (CFM)~\citep{lipman2023flow}.
+We adopt the simplest flow-matching objective, based on optimal transport~\citep{liu2023flow}, called conditional flow matching (CFM)~\citep{lipman2023flow}.
 Using $\textsc{Unif}([0, 1])$ to denote the uniform distribution over the unit interval and $x^t = tx + (1 - t) \epsilon $ to denote a linear interpolation between the ground truth sample $x$ and the Gaussian noise $\epsilon$, the CFM loss can be written as

 Practically, we can generate a sample from the vector field $v$ by numerically solving the ODE (Eq.~\ref{eq:flow-ode}).
 We will use the Euler method (Alg.~\ref{alg:euler-method}) as our ODE solver following prior practice~\citep{liu2023flow, park2025flow}.